 - 1. After successfully logging in following Step 1, you will be able to see the EVEN of all companies in which you hold shares and whose voting cycle is in active status. - 2.
-Select the EVEN of Amrapali Fincap Limited - 3.
+Select the EVEN of company for which you wish to cast your vote during the remote e-Voting period and casting your vote during the General Meeting - 3.
 Now you are ready for e-voting as the voting page opens. - 4.
 Cast your vote by selecting the appropriate options i.e., assent or dissent, verify / modify the number of shares for which you wish to cast your vote and click on the "Submit" and "Confirm" buttons when prompted. - 5.
 Upon confirmation, the message, "Vote cast successfully", will be displayed. - 6.
 You can also take a printout of the votes cast by you by clicking on the "Print" option on the confirmation page. - 7.
 Once you confirm your vote on the resolution, you will not be allowed to modify your vote.